Skip to main content

 Every system meets a boss.
 Mine was the 1 a.m. voice that whispers, just one more, you can’t end on a loss.
 That voice is a liar built on loss aversion and dopamine depletion.
 No amount of willpower beats it.
 You need a pre-designed mechanic.

 I created a “Rage Timer.”
 When I wanted to queue again after a bad loss, I set a 15-minute physical timer.
 I couldn’t click Play until it rang.
 During those 15 minutes, I had to do one thing from a low-dopamine menu: wash my face, do push-ups, step outside for air.
 Most of the time, the urge had passed by the time the timer beeped.
-The demon couldn’t survive a 15-minute interruption.
+The impulse couldn’t survive a 15-minute interruption.
 It was a vulnerability window I’d never known existed.

 This mechanic alone saved more sessions than any generic “take a break” advice ever did.
 It was a scripted debuff cleanse, and it worked because I’d coded it into my routine as a non-negotiable rule.